 • The Arc de Triomphe de l'Étoile, situated at the Champs Élysées’s western end, is perhaps the most famous Parisian monument.
 It was built to commemorate Napoleon’s victories.

-• The Champs Élysées is Paris’s most famous avenue in the 8th arrondissement (district) of Paris.
+• The Champs Élysées is Paris’s most famous avenue in Paris's 8th arrondissement (district).
 It is essentially a great place for shopaholics.
-It’s almost 2 miles long (1.9 kilometres) and 230 feet (70 metres) wide.
+It’s almost 2 miles long (1.9 kilometers) and 230 feet (70 meters) wide.

 • Avoid going to Paris during the third week in November unless you love wine and don’t drive there.
 This is the week of Beaujolais Nouveau.